 In his bankruptcy practice he represents landlords, lenders, condominium/cooperative boards and other creditors in creditors in protecting their rights and maximizing their recoveries through all aspects the bankruptcy process.
 He has also represented debtors as special real estate counsel.

-During his legal career Mr. Geller has previously practiced with Carter, Ledyard & Milburn as well as Cadwalader, Wickersham & Taft in addition to a small firm and his own solo practice.
+During his legal career, Mr. Geller previously practiced with Carter, Ledyard & Milburn as well as Cadwalader, Wickersham & Taft in addition to a small firm and his own solo practice.
 Prior to his legal career, he was an auditor with Deloitte & Touche.

 William J. Geller is admitted to the New York, New Jersey and U.S. Supreme Court bars.
 He has been recognized as a Super Lawyer.